CUPUM/nplex/README.md

 yarn build
 ```

+### Previewing a build

-You can preview the built app with:
+You can preview the built app contained in the `build` directory, regardless of whether you installed an adapter or not:

 ```bash
 npm run preview